Redundancy: Billion $ Companies Obligations

 • Virgin: After being placed in voluntary administration back in March, the company had to stand down over 80% of its employees.
 Where these employees have not been told when they can return, if ever.

 • Qantas: In June, the company announced they would permanently cut more than 6,000 jobs due to the strain the coronavirus pandemic has had on the company.
 The jobs being cut include office roles, cabin crew, engineering roles and pilots.
-This announcement came as a shock to the public, especially after Virgin were placed into voluntary administration and leaving Australian’s with no choice but to fly with Qantas.
+This announcement came as a shock to the public.
+Especially after Virgin were placed into voluntary administration and leaving Australian’s with no choice but to fly with Qantas.

 • Flight Centre: Due to the closure of international borders and the Government restrictions, Flight Centre have temporarily stood down or making redundant 3,800 Australian sales and support staff.
 Although the company also made those staff working offshore redundant, how many remain?
 Did they decide to cut the work of hard-working Australian employees before those cheaper, off-shore employees?

-• Woolworths: In June, Woolworths made the announcement that the automation of its warehouse would eliminate about 700 jobs in both Sydney and Melbourne.
+• Woolworths: In June, made the announcement that the automation of its warehouse would eliminate about 700 jobs in both Sydney and Melbourne.
 How is it that a company who made money off Australian’s stock piling toilet paper earlier in the year are now cutting jobs of Australian’s during a pandemic when they need it most.

 • Myer: Last month, Myer announced that they were cutting 90 jobs in head office whilst they try and get through the coronavirus sales downturn.

-• Target: The Wesfarmers group announced in May that they would be turning up to 167 Target and Target Country stores into Kmart, or just shut down.
+• Target: The Wesfarmers group announced in May that they would be turning up to 167 Target and Target Country stores into Kmart.
+Or just shut down.
 Where subsequently, they would be reducing up to 1,300 roles over the next year.
-There has been discussion for years regarding the triumph of Kmart over Target, however why is it now during a pandemic that the group decide to shut down Target stores?
+There has been discussion for years regarding the triumph of Kmart over Target.
+However why is it now during a pandemic that the group decide to shut down Target stores?

 • Big Four Professional Services Firms: Recently, PwC announced they would be cutting around 400 employees from their financial advisory, support and consulting sectors.
 This represents around 5% of its workforce within Australia.
 Similarly, Deloitte announced that they would be cutting 700 from 10,000 employees in Australia, due to the Coronavirus pandemic causing a decrease in revenue and operating profit.
 Lastly, despite majority of KPMG’s Australian workforce agreeing to accept a 20 per cent pay cut, they further cut 200 consulting jobs.

 “I have been made redundant before and it is a terrible blow; redundant is a rotten word because it makes you feel useless” – Billy Connolly.
 This comment is so true

 Under any circumstance, being made redundant is never ideal for any employee.
 Where employees spend years, even decades working at a company.
 They work hard and give these companies their all.
 Some employees even miss out on their children’s birthdays, or other important milestones in their lives as they are hardworking and dedicated to their job.
 Just to be told in the end they are no longer required.